katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 #### Configurations for Browser-based Video Recorder

-To use this feature, you need to enable it in Project Settings of Katalon Studio and install a third-party library (FFmpeg) used for encoding videos.
+To use this feature, you need to enable it Katalon Studio and install a third-party library (FFmpeg) for video encoding.

 **<details><summary>Enable Browser-based Video Recorder in Katalon Studio</summary>**